-In the free lesson, “A Lesson in Irony,” students will learn how to define the literary term “irony,” identify examples, describe irony in comic strips or memes, and interpret and explain William Crawford’s actions, which they will learn about in a riveting video.
+In the free irony lesson, “A Lesson in Irony,” students will learn how to define the literary term “irony,” identify examples, describe irony in comic strips or memes, and interpret and explain William Crawford’s actions, which they will learn about in a riveting video.

 By teaching irony, you help them hone their critical thinking skills and understand subtext to enhance their literary analysis and improve reading comprehension.
 With these skills, students will develop empathy, emotional intelligence, resilience, adaptability, and problem-solving.

 Here is an overview of how this lesson works and how it will help your students learn valuable analytical skills in the classroom while building essential character for success in life!
+First, let’s dive into how to explain irony to a child or teenager, because that is the foundation of success for them as students and you as a teacher.

 Related Article: Valor and Verse | FREE Language Arts Lessons

-A huge benefit of using CDP’s resources for teachers is they come with ready-made, free materials.
-You will receive a ready-made lesson plan that you can easily integrate into your class.
+A huge benefit of using CDP’s resources for teachers is that they come with ready-made, free materials and activities for irony.
+You will receive a ready-made lesson plan to integrate into your class easily.
 It provides different types of activities and key information to prep your class for the lesson.

 You should also be prepared to leverage the Internet, newspapers, and the riveting video provided by CDP about the unbelievable feats of World War II veteran William J. Crawford, which will instill a deep appreciation of the value of sacrifice in students and inspire them to emulate his acts of bravery.